FDenizYuksekbulgu/While-VS-Do-While/README.md

 # While VS Do-While
-# The difference between the x and y loops is shown.
+# The difference between the  "While" and "Do-While" loops is shown.